FlowFuse/website/src/blog/2024/01/speech-driven-chatbot-with-node-red.md

 2. Create your first group, page, theme, and base.

 # Building Speech-to-Text Vue component
-Yes, you read it correctly!
 In this section, we will build a Vue component that will perform a speech-to-text conversion operation using Web speech API for us and display results on the dashboard.
 Now you might say “You told us that we will not need any external API for speech recognition, right!”.
 Yes, you read it correctly!
 The [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) is not any external API and it will process your speech locally, it is a JavaScript API that allows us to use speech-related functionalities, such as speech recognition and synthesis, in a web browser directly.
 It is widely present in modern browsers except firefox, which eliminates the need for external APIs to implement these features.
 That's quite a bit, now let's start to build that component.

 1. Drag a ui template widget to canvas and select the created group.